 In 2007, the Financial Times was one of the first newspapers to begin a serious and sustained effort to build a paid digital content model with the launch of its metered access system.
-Seven years later, the Pearson-owned newspaper can point to a set of financial results for 2013 that go a long way towards vindicating its approach.
+Seven years later, the Pearson-owned newspaper can point to a set of financial results for 2013 - the year the newspaper reached its 125th birthday - that go a long way towards vindicating its approach.

-Despite flat revenues for the year, the FT Group delivered underlying profit growth of 17 percent year on year in 2013 to £55 million.
+Despite flat revenues for the year, the FT Group delivered underlying profit growth of 17 percent year on year to £55 million.

-As CEO and 25-plus year FT veteran John Ridding tells TheMediaBriefing, that increase in profitability is being driven by a fundamental shift away from a reliance on print advertising towards digital subscriptions:
+As CEO and 25-year FT veteran John Ridding tells TheMediaBriefing, that increase in profitability is being driven by a shift away from a reliance on print advertising towards digital subscriptions: